warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 * give their user a way to enter a password
 * deliver that password to your library (the first function)
-* take the message your library returns and deliver correctly it to some remote application
+* take the message your library returns and deliver it correctly to some remote application
 * take the matching inbound message from the remote application and deliver it correctly to your library's second function
-* do something useful with the shared key returned by
+* do something useful with the shared key

 ### Symmetric Mode